Love Don't Live Here Anymore: Other versions

-An instrumental cover was recorded by the UK jazz-funk duo Morrissey–Mullen at EMI's London Abbey Road Studios in 1979 and was EMI's first digital recording to be made of a non-classical ensemble.
-It was released as the first of the EMI Digital series in a limited edition 12-inch single.
-A reggae version, recorded by vocalist Sharon Forrester and arranged by Boris Gardiner, was released in 1979.
-British dance music producers Double Trouble released a version of "Love Don't Live Here Anymore" as a single in 1990.
-Their arrangement had the vocals mixed over a house-influenced backing track.
+An instrumental cover recorded by jazz-funk duo Morrissey–Mullen at EMI's London Abbey Road Studios in 1979 was EMI's first digital recording of a non-classical ensemble.
+A limited edition 12-inch single of the song was the first release of the EMI Digital series.

+A reggae version by vocalist Sharon Forrester and arranged by Boris Gardiner was released in 1979.
+British dance music producers Double Trouble released their arrangement of "Love Don't Live Here Anymore" as a single in 1990, with vocals mixed over a house-influenced backing track.
 It reached No. 21 on the UK Singles Chart and No. 11 in New Zealand.
-A reggae version was released in 1997 by dancehall artist Bounty Killer and Swedish singer Robyn.
-Faith Evans recorded it on her 1995 album Faith.
-Seal released a version of the song in 2011 on his Soul 2 album.
-American hardcore punk band Lionheart named their fourth and final album after the song, released in 2016.
+A dancehall reggae version was released in 1997 by Bounty Killer with Swedish singer Robyn.
+Faith Evans' recording of the song appeared on her 1995 album Faith.
+Seal released a version in 2011 on his Soul 2 album.
+American hardcore punk band Lionheart's cover was the title track of their fourth and final album, released in 2016.
+Robyn Hitchcock also performed the song live at shows in 2004.

+Billy Idol's cover of the song was originally intended for inclusion on the 1983 Rebel Yell album but was left unreleased until March 2024 and the 40th-anniversary reissue of the album.